A Cycling UK local campaigner reactivates Crawley Cycle Forum

 This is not the only way to get cycling activity moving.
 We do not claim it to be necessarily the best, but we have found that this is a good way to get experienced cyclists involved in all elements of improving cycling, by understanding how the machinery of local government works and seeking to influence it at all stages in a positive and productive way.

-A key message would be to recognise that the people you will work with are just that – people – and usually, even if not enthusiastic for cyclists, or even knowledge of cyclists needs, wish to deliver support for cycling and so an overall approach of encouragement and positive feedback should be adopted as people soon get fed up with cyclists who moan about everything all the time!
-So make comments constructive, suggest that delivering your comment will make their lives easier and you will get good results!
+A key message would be to recognise that the people you will work with are just that – people – and usually, even if not enthusiastic for cycling or even knowledge of cyclists' needs, they wish to deliver support for cycling.
+So an overall approach of encouragement and positive feedback should be adopted, as people soon get fed up with cyclists who moan about everything all the time!
+Make comments constructive, suggest that delivering your comment will make their lives easier, and you will get good results!
 The very best of luck in your cycle campaigning.